rjleveque/copes_hub_tsunamis/Runs/seaside/CSZ_SM1/README.md

 Set environment variable COPES to top level of this repository.

-Requires topo and dtopo files that can be obtained via:
+Running the code requires topo and dtopo files that can be obtained via:

     cd $COPES/topo
     python fetch_etopo_csz.py